2key/contracts/app/help.md

  For every node you can collapse/expand the nodes below it by clicking on it.
 When collapsed the node appears with gray interior.
  Each node has a tooltip with how much units it bought and how many customers it converted.

+* Some actions will require you to spend some gas.
+The account you are using will be required to have a balance to cover the cost of the gas:
+  * login for the first time
+  * create a contract
+  * join a contract
+  * fulfill a contract (the gas is in addition to the cost of the unit)

 ## Using MetaMask
 * install [MetaMask](https://metamask.io/) Chrome extension